-It can be frustrating to lose sleep at a time when you need it most.
-Fortunately, a pregnancy pillow can help you achieve a superior slumber.
+sleepfoundation.org Frustrating as it can be to lose sleep at a time when you need it most, fortunately, a pregnancy pillow can help you achieve a superior slumber.

-We’ll explain how these simple bedtime accessories can save your sleep schedule while you’ve got a pea in the pod.
-Before we do, let’s talk about why it can be so hard to get a good night’s sleep during pregnancy.
+We explain how these novel bedtime accessories can come to your rescue and revive your prenatal sleep schedule.
+Before we do, let’s discuss why it’s so difficult to get a good night’s sleep while pregnant.

 In this article:

-According to the experts, pre-baby insomnia may be caused by:
+According to the experts, pre-baby insomnia can be caused by: